percona/pbm-docs/docs/usage/restore.md

 === ":simple-databricks: Incremental"

-    Before you start, shut down all `mongos` nodes as the database won’t be available while the restore is in progress.
+    Before you start, shut down all `mongos` nodes, `pmm-agent` processes and clients that can do writes to the database as it won’t be available while the restore is in progress.

 ## Restore a database